-Admission to the disciplinary and divisional track of the distributed studies major requires completion of 60 credits or more, a one-year break in the student's academic career, and permission from the College of Arts & Sciences dean's office.
+Admission to the disciplinary and divisional (D&D) track of the distributed studies (DIST) major requires completion of 60 credits or more, a one-year break in the student's academic career and permission from the College of Arts & Sciences dean's office.

 The D&D track is intended for students who are returning to CU Boulder to complete their degree, have previously completed a significant number of credits toward the completion of one or more arts and sciences majors, are not able to continue and complete any A&S major and have taken a break in their academic career.

 Students pursuing the D&D track must complete 54 total credits hours in the major broken down in the following way: They must complete 24 credit hours, including 12 at the upper-division level, in one of the disciplines offered by the college (e.g., chemistry, English, environmental studies or sociology) with grades of C- or better and complete 30 credit hours, including 15 at the upper-division level, in one of the college's three divisions (Arts and Humanities, Natural Sciences or Social Sciences) with grades of C- or better.
 Courses used to fulfill the disciplinary requirement in the major cannot also be used to fulfill the divisional part of the major.